CanonicalLtd/maas-docs/en/manage-cli-images.md

 maas $PROFILE boot-sources read
 ```

-!!!
-Note:
-    Although multiple boot sources may be listed, MAAS can only practically
-    work with a single boot source.
+> ⓘ Although multiple boot sources may be listed, MAAS can only practically work with a single boot source.

 ## Select images